 Good grades and high test scores aren’t enough to set you apart from the crowd.
 Colleges also look at extracurricular activities, from drama to sports, as well as community service projects.
 For UK applications, academic performance is considered.

 Feeling confused and worked up with these details??
-Enrol for a free consultancy session with UK admissions experts at Manya Education.
+Enrol for a free consultancy session with UK admissions experts at Manya – The Princeton Review.

 You can access accurate & authentic information related to rankings, application fees, average tuition fees, cost of living, scholarships, latest updates, and much more from more than 1000+ universities.
 You may also search for universities by name, country, or courses in common specializations, such as Physics, Finance, Business, Language and Culture, Agriculture, Environmental Science, Computer and IT, Media and Communication Marketing.